 For I say that Christ has become a servant to the circumcision on behalf of the truth of God to confirm the promises given to the fathers,Romans 15:8(NASB)

-Christ came to the circumcision first, so that they could be forgiven of centuries of apostasy, by faith in Jesus - the eternal Son on God and perfect Son of Man.
-Only THEN could the nation of Israel fulfil their ministry of being a light to lighten the Gentiles – but they refused, and God set Israel aside for a season, while He continued His work of redemption through the Church.
+Christ came to the circumcision first so that they could be forgiven of centuries of apostasy, by faith in Jesus - the eternal Son of God and perfect Son of Man.
+Only THEN could the nation of Israel fulfil their ministry of being a light to lighten the Gentiles – but they refused and God set Israel aside, for a season, while He continued His work of redemption through the Church.

 God knows the end from the beginning.
 He KNEW Israel would reject their Messiah.
 He knew Christ would have to go through the shame of ministering to a people who despised and hated Him.
 God knew He would have to continue His work of redemption through the Gentiles from every nation - because of Israel's rejection.
 BUT had Jesus not come to the people of Israel FIRST, then the Lord God could be accused of breaking His promises to the forefathers – and so we read: "Christ has become a servant to the circumcision on behalf of the truth of God - to confirm the promises given to the fathers."

 Heavenly Father, thank You that You are a good and faithful God Who keeps His promises to the children of men.
 Thank You that Jesus set aside His exalted glory and was born into the Jewish race, as prophesied of old.
 Thank You that Jesus came as Israel's Servant-King, knowing He would not be received by His own people, but would suffer rejection, humiliation, and death at their hands.
 Thank You that by Christ's life, death, and Resurrection, You have proved to Israel, the Church, and the Gentile nations, that You are a God Who is faithful to His promises and that Your holy Word stands fast forever and ever.
 Praise Your holy name!
 AMEN.